Chapter

 back on themselves as if offended or as if Moses had arrived to part

 them.
-Only it wasn’t Moses who stumbled out of there a moment later.
-It
+Only it wasn’t Moses who stumbled out of the wash a moment later.

-was two bedraggled-looking women, both on two feet because this mermaid
+It was two bedraggled-looking women, both on two feet because this

 Of course, I’d